Agile vs. DevOps: Deconstructing the Titans of Dev Methodologies

 To answer these questions – YES, DevOps and Agile can be interrelated.
 Statistical evidence suggests that amongst the companies and many organizations that have adopted DevOps, 63% have experienced a continuous improvement in the product development process.

-Moreover, the failure rate with Agile is only 8%.
+Moreover, 94% of organizations practice agile.
 Considering these, I absolutely believe that a cultural shift is worth the risk if it means improving organizational output and application performance.

 How do Agile and DevOps interrelate?